 A book review from within the KK family!
-We bring you the Sayle Matriarch’s newly published book, Don’t Bother to Dress Up.
+We bring you the Sayle matriarch’s newly published book, Don’t Bother to Dress Up.

 As each year passes I evolve, I learn and experience more of life.
 I know what I want and what I don’t want, including in my sex life.

 My sexual appetite is just the same as it was in my twenties.
-In fact, in truth it’s actually far, far more refined.
+In truth it’s actually far more refined.
 I’m not afraid to express what I like and what I don’t, and I know how to self-pleasure pretty damn well now.
-Learning to know and love your body really helps sexual confidence.
+Learning to know and love your body really helps with sexual confidence.
 I have learnt to accept my body exactly as it is.
 My age, to me, is a positive, not a negative.
 I simply know my body better, it also helps to have a dirty mind!

-Halle Berry, 54, says “A magical thing happened when I turned 40 – a light sort of went off, and I felt more self-assured and confident, like I finally had the right to be authentic about who I am, to say what I want to say.
+“A magical thing happened when I turned 40 – a light sort of went off, and I felt more self-assured and confident, like I finally had the right to be authentic about who I am, to say what I want to say.
 I guess that comes with getting older’.

 Life is a journey full of twists and turns, some good, some bad, some unexpected.
 Sometimes relationships don’t work out how you expect them to.
 Sometimes we fall in love with people we’re not meant to, sometimes our partners do.

 Dust yourself off and remember who the hell you are.
 This is not a time to be self-pitying, this is your time.
 This is your next chapter!
 You hold the pen.
 This is your story.

+In her debut book, Maly Sayle writes from the heart, recounting her experiences and retelling them with humour, honesty and heartfelt emotion.
 As I read, I couldn’t help putting myself in her shoes and thinking what I would done.
 I would like to think I would have the strength, humour, honesty and confidence Sayle had.

 I only hope Sayle writes another book, because I, for one, can’t wait to hear what happened next.